b01/kubernetes-the-hard-way/docs/12-smoke-test.md

 ### Logs

-In this section you will verify the ability to [retrieve container logs](https://kubernetes.io/docs/concepts/cluster-administration/logging/).
+In this section you will verify the ability to [retrieve container logs].

 Print the `nginx` pod logs: